stanley-gu/standardsCh/chapter.md

 that provides a user friendly interface for using SBML2MATLAB without any need for installing software.

-In addition, an web application for viewing, editing, and simulating SBML models is also actively being developed (<http://stanley-gu.github.com/snap/>), which would allow modelers work on any platform that supports a web browser, circumvent the need to install any software, and not be limited by the local
+In addition, a web application for viewing, editing, and simulating SBML models is also actively being developed (<http://stanley-gu.github.com/snap/>), which would allow modelers work on any platform that supports a web browser, circumvent the need to install any software, and not be limited by the local